jamesratzlaff/typesafe-config-yaml-provider/README.md

 ______

 ### Known limitations
 Currently for a mulidoc-file things are a little wonky when it comes to using substitutions/placeholders to reference other values within the file.
-Also for multi-doc files, each stream with in the file is stored in a ConfigList with the key of "_"
+Also for multi-doc files, each stream with in the file is stored in a ConfigList with the key of ```"---"``` (or you can use the String constant ```YAML_CONF.MULTI_DOC_KEY``` )

 ### Multi-doc file example
 Let's say you have a multi-doc yaml file named 'hello.yml' similar to the following: